Skip to main content

 Simultaneously, testosterone acts as a crucial regulator of fat metabolism and storage.
 It directly influences the activity of enzymes involved in both the accumulation of fat (lipogenesis) and the breakdown of fat (lipolysis).
 Specifically, it tends to discourage the storage of fat in the most metabolically disruptive location ∞ the visceral depot.

 Visceral adipose tissue, or VAT, is the deep abdominal fat that surrounds your internal organs.
 This type of fat is biologically active in a detrimental way, releasing inflammatory signals and contributing directly to metabolic disturbances.
 Testosterone helps to direct fat away from this central storage site, favoring subcutaneous locations.
-When decline, this regulatory signal weakens, and the body may begin to preferentially store energy as visceral fat, initiating a cascade of negative metabolic consequences.
+When testosterone levels decline, this regulatory signal weakens, and the body may begin to preferentially store energy as visceral fat, initiating a cascade of negative metabolic consequences.

 This entire system is governed by a sophisticated feedback mechanism known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Think of it as a highly precise internal thermostat.
 The hypothalamus in the brain senses the body’s needs and releases Gonadotropin-Releasing Hormone (GnRH).